Young & Free (Xiumin and Mark song)

-"Young & Free" is a single recorded by South Korean singers Xiumin and Mark, members of K-pop groups EXO and NCT respectively.
+"Young & Free" is a single recorded by South Korean singer Xiumin and Canadian rapper Mark, members of K-pop groups EXO and NCT respectively.
 It was released by S.M.
 Entertainment and distributed by Genie Music on July 7, 2017 through their digital music project SM Station.

+"Young & Free" is an upbeat and lively song that harmonizes Xiumin's vocals with Mark's rap.
+Xiumin and Mark advised young people to go wherever they desire.
+They encouraged them to set out with a light heart and leave behind endless worries.
+The song felt like a cheer for the youth who have lost their way, urging them to stay strong.

 Background and release

 On June 28, S.M.
 Entertainment announced that Xiumin and Mark will collaborate for an SM Station track "Young & Free" set to be released on July 7.
 The agency also released a video clip of the two introducing their track "Young & Free" on their official Twitter page.
 On June 30, S.M. stated that the duo would be performing the song live during the SMTOWN concert that is set to take place on July 8.
 On the same day, teaser photos of the duo were released through S.M.'s official Twitter page.
 One July 5, an interview video of the duo talking about their collaboration and their friendship was released.
 A teaser of the music video was released on July 6.
 On July 7, the song along with the official music video were released.

 Produced by Willie Weeks, "Young & Free" is described as a 90's vibe song featuring retro piano tunes and future-bass sounds, "Young & Free" is altogether a lively tune that features Xiumin's singing and Mark's rapping.
 The song's lyrics talk about how to live in the moment.